MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/plan-office-365-proplus.md

 You can deploy all the Office applications in Office 365 ProPlus or exlude some.
 Applications that are initially excluded can be added back later, just as aspplications that are initially included can be removed later.
 You can also choose the languages and architectures (32-bit or 64-bit) to install.

 We recommend identifying required languages in each region.
 You can deploy these languages directly as part of the first installation of Office.
+You can also install the language that matches the operating system of the client device.
+For more details, see [Install Office in the same language as the client operating system](overview-of-the-office-2016-deployment-tool.md#install-office-in-the-same-language-as-the-client-operating-system).

 After you've deployed, you can install additional language accessory packs at any time by choosing one of the following:

 - Have your users download and install the language accessory packs that they need from the Office 365 portal (requires local administrator permissions).
 - Use Configuration Manager or the Office Deployment Tool to deploy the appropriate language accessory packs to your users.